Jonathan Scarfe: Film

 He appears as protagonist Nicholas Brady in the science-fiction film Radio Free Albemuth (2009), directed by John Alan Simon and based on the novel of the same name (1985) by Philip K. Dick.
-Scarfe appears as Mormon prophet Joseph Smith in the historical-fiction drama film The Work and the Glory (2004).
+Scarfe appears as Mormon prophet Joseph Smith in the historical-fiction drama film The Work and the Glory (2004) and it's sequels.
 Scarfe also appears in 100 Days in the Jungle (2002), and White Lies (1998).

 Personal life

 He is married to actress Suki Kaiser.
 At one point Scarfe took a break from acting and spent two and half years sailing around the world with his family.